 What are tests of controls?

 The nature of the test depends on what the control actually does.
-ISA 330.A21 distinguishes between controls that leave documentary evidence (approvals, reconciliations, system-generated exception reports) and those that do not (segregation of duties, management oversight without a sign-off).
+ISA 330 .A21 distinguishes between controls that leave documentary evidence (approvals, reconciliations, system-generated exception reports, automated workflow logs) and those that don't (segregation of duties, management oversight without a sign-off).
 For controls that leave evidence, inspection and reperformance are the standard approaches.
-For controls that leave no trail, inquiry combined with observation is often the only option, but ISA 330.A22 warns that inquiry alone is never sufficient.
+For controls that leave no trail, inquiry combined with observation is often the only option, but ISA 330 .A22 warns that inquiry alone is never sufficient.

 Timing matters.
 If you test a control at an interim date, ISA 330.12 requires you to obtain evidence about significant changes to that control between the interim date and period-end.
 A purchase order approval control tested in September means nothing if the client changed the approval threshold in November.